 Organizing: People, Power, Change is a handbook originally adapted from the work of Dr. Marshall Ganz of Harvard University and resources from the Leading Change Network and the New Organizing Institute.
-Download the full handbook from the box at the bottom of this page.

 Hello and welcome!